Holíč: History

 was completely decimated by the Holocaust.

 Holíč also gives its name to a type of tin-glazed earthenware faience that was manufactured in the area.
 The Holitsch factory (Slovakia) was founded in 1743 by Francis of Lorainne, consort of Empress Maria Teresia.
 The factory concentrated on the production of richly adorned sets intended to emulate the wares used by the aristocracy in the large western European centers.
 The factory, which served as a revitalizing force against the decline of local potters in the 18th century, brought together experts from different countries in a co-operative effort to produce wares from which later central European factories derived their inspiration.
 Responding to an eager market and following patterns established at the Strasbourg factory, the Holitsch factory produced remarkably life-like pieces imitating fruits and vegetables.
 These fine examples of modeling were further distinguished by the brightness of the colors used in their decorations.
 The potters also created sculpture vessels of human or animal shapes that were intended for a practical as well as decorative use such as salt dishes, parrot bottles, and lidded containers.

 In August 1942, President Jozef Tiso gave an infamous speech in the town in which he defended the deportation of Jews from Slovakia, because they were "parasites".

 Geography

-Holíč lies at an altitude of 185 m above sea level and covers an area of 34.784 km2.
 It is located in the Záhorie region near the Morava River, 6 km away from the Czech city of Hodonín and around 85 km from Bratislava.